The Parable of the Persistent Widow- Luke 18:1-8

 Bible Verses about Persistence

-There are so many examples of persistence in the Bible: in people’s lives (Hannah, Joseph, Paul, etc.) and many inspiring verses that give us encouragement to be persistent:
+There are so many examples of persistence in the Bible: in people’s lives (Hannah, Joseph, Paul, etc.) and many inspiring verses that give us encouragement:

 “Let us then approach the throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need.”
 Hebrews 4:16.